AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

 ## Weight estimation

-To estimate the gasLimit (which in the Substrate context refers to the weight used), we can use the `.query` (read) interfaces with a sufficiently large value to retrieve the actual gas consumed.
+To estimate the gasLimit (which in the Substrate context refers to the weight used), we can use the `.query` (read) interface with a sufficiently large value to retrieve the actual gas consumed.
 The API makes this easy - with a `gasLimit` or `-1` passed to the query it will use the maximum gas limit available to transactions and the return value will have the actual gas used.

 To see this in practice -